Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Configuring input parameters

-ConfigMyApp accepts arguments from 3 sources,  where parameters configured ar runtime takes precedence over environment variables, and environment variables over configuration json file.
-The order of parameter definition priority is as follows:
+ConfigMyApp accepts arguments from 3 (combined) sources - runtime, environment variables and the config.json file, where runtime parameters have precedence over environment variables, and environment variables have precendence configuration json file.

+In summary, the order of parameter precedence is as follows:

 1. Runtime parameters
 2. Environment variables